BEWARE: Some displays are weather-dependent or have limited hours! Check the listings closely so your visit is a treat, not a trick!

 Spyntinglin’ Manor, 4 Heather Lane, Scituate, RI

-Located deep in the haunted woods of Scituate, RI is Dave Lemire and Rochell Tice’s Spyntinglin’ Manor.
-It’s new to the list this year, and boo are we glad they told us about it!
-This is their sixth year decorating.
+Located deep in the haunted woods of Scituate is Dave Lemire and Rochell Tice’s Spyntinglin’ Manor.
 Although you may feel brave enough to approach, Dave and Rochell ask that you view their haunted display from the safety of the street.
-But, you’re in for a treat: On Oct.
-31 they will allow guided pictures and access to their indoor haunted house from 5 to 10 p.m.
+But, you’re in for a treat: during the last two weekends of October and on Halloween, you can visit their indoor haunted garage display!
 The display is lit nightly at dusk starting Oct.
-7.
+1, weather permitting.
+If you’re feeling charitable, they ask that you make a donation to Scituate Animal Shelter or Vintage Pet Rescue directly on behalf of Spyntinglin’ Manor.

 Deadly Fantasies, Silent Nightmares, 10 Canonchet Trail, Johnston, RI